 - Resource Links of any sites you would like to recommend to visitors (include your own links, affiliate links, etc).

 - RSS Feeds – If you would like to add industry or company-related news feeds to your blog.
 (Tip: include RSS feeds from other websites that you own, so visitors will continue clicking through to your own content).
-If you need help with RSS feeds, go here: Using RSS In WordPress
+If you need help with RSS feeds, go here: Understanding The WordPress RSS

 You can download a printable version of the content checklist below: